conkats/data-science-machine-learning-with-python/README.md

 Scripts and notebooks and the associated datasets are included in the repo as separate directories for each project.

 > [!Setup]
-1) Install anaconda or miniconda or setup a `venv` python environment following the relevant docs <https://www.anaconda.com/docs/getting-started/miniconda/main>.
+> Install anaconda or miniconda or setup a `venv` python environment following the relevant docs <https://www.anaconda.com/docs/getting-started/miniconda/main>.
-2) Install dependenceis in `your_python_env` and ensure python version >3.8.
+> Install dependenceis in `your_python_env` and ensure python version >3.8.
    `pip3 install -r requirements.txt`
-3) Learn and code!
+> Learn and happy coding with data science!

 ### References and datasets
 1. [SystemX](https://ml-for-physical-simulation-challenge.irt-systemx.fr/powergrid-challenge/)